Saturday, January 25, 2025

 Louis Pasteur (1822-95) proved that the microscopic living organisms were turning grape juice into vinegar and the spoiling could be prevented by killing the microorganisms by heating the grape juice and then rapidly cooling it.
 This process is known as Pasteurization

 Lois Pasteur became a household name for his rabies vaccine.
 In 1885, he saved the life of a nine year old boy, named Joseph Meister, who was mauled by a vicious rabid dog.
 Pasteur administered his own laboratory grown vaccine.
-The Incubation period of rabies is 2 to 8 weeks, usually 3 weeks.
-If an adequate levels of antibodies can be raised, in the body by administering a vaccine during the incubation period, then rabies would not develop.
-Pasteur's vaccne saved Meister, he did not developed rabies.
-Pasteur was a pioneer in attenuating the virus by successively passing it through a suitable laboratory animal and therby making the virus much less virulent but retaining the antigenic property, and then use that attenuated virus as a vaccine.
-He was working for several years with rabies vaccine when Jeseph was brought to him by his mother,
+The Incubation period for rabies is 2 to 8 weeks, usually 3 weeks.
+If an adequate level of antibodies can be raised, in the body by administering a vaccine during the incubation period, then rabies would not develop.
+Pasteur's vaccine saved Meister, he did not develop rabies.
+Pasteur was a pioneer in attenuating the virus by successively passing it through a suitable laboratory animal thereby making the virus much less virulent but retaining the antigenic property, and then using that attenuated virus as a vaccine.
+He was working for several years with the rabies vaccine when Jeseph was brought to him by his mother,

 Because Pasteur was dealing not only with bacteria but also with viruses, parasites and fungi he called the study of the microscopic organisms as Microbiology, instead of bacteriology.